zhiliang-lin/academic-lin/content/home/teaching.md

 weight = 40
 +++

-When serving as an instructor at Guangzhou Nanfang College, I have designed and taught the following courses.
-Sample materials for each are available via the linked GitHub repositories:
+When worked at Guangzhou Nanfang College, I have taught the following courses.
+Sample materials can be found on the linked GitHub repositories:

 * ### [Statistics for Communication Studies](https://github.com/zhiliang-lin/statistics-for-communication-studies)
-    A foundational course in quantitative research for communication students.
-The curriculum covers core concepts from descriptive statistics to regression analysis, with a hands-on focus on using SPSS and Python to prepare students for independent data analysis.
+    The course covers statistical concepts from descriptive statistics to regression analysis.
+I use Excel, SPSS and Python to learn and practice statistics.

 * ### [New Media Data Analysis](https://github.com/zhiliang-lin/new-media-data-analysis)

-    A practical introduction to the full data science workflow.
-In this tool-oriented course, students learn to import, clean, model, and visualize new media data using advanced Excel features such as Power Query and Power Pivot.
+    This is a tool-oriented course, students are taught to analyze new media data using  Excel functions, Power Query and Power Pivot.

 * ### [Web Data Scraping](https://github.com/zhiliang-lin/web-data-scraping)
-    A hands-on course on web data collection for research.
-Students progress from simple tools to advanced Python techniques, learning to extract data from both static pages and complex, dynamic sites using libraries like `pyquery` and `Selenium`.
+    Starting from using simple tools, this course in the later part used Python to extract data from both static pages and dynamic sites using libraries like `pyquery` and `Selenium`.
+Several projects